forem/admin-docs/docs/_getting-started/forem_setup_checklist.md

 Navigate to **Authentication** in `/admin/customization/config` and choose your specific authentication options.

-If you want your community to only allow people to join if you manually invite them, keep **Invite-only mode** checked.
+If you want your community to only allow people to join if you manually invite them, keep **Invite-only mode** checked. **In order to send invitations, you will need to have [SMTP settings](https://admin.forem.com/docs/_advanced-customization/config/smtp-settings) configured for your Forem.
+Without SMTP settings, your Forem will not be able to send invites, notifications, digests, or admin confirmations.**

 If you choose this option, you’ll need to navigate to `https://dev.to/admin/invitations` and click “New” (which should appear as a tab also near the top of the page beside “Invitations”).
 From here, you’ll be able to invite new members to join your Forem.

 If you choose to make your community **Open Registration** via email and other registration options, you’ll be prompted to set up each registration option.

 </details>